rubengamboa/4820-slides/ch02-relational-model.Rmd

 ## Modifying a Table

-* You can get change the attributes of a table with the `ALTER TABLE` command
+* You can change the attributes of a table with the `ALTER TABLE` command
   <br><br>

 ```